 Do you have to use the same brand of pellet as your grill?

 Absolutely not.
-However, many people don’t think there can be an alternative to purchasing wood pellets from a pellet grill manufacturer.
-Wood pellet manufacturers sometimes recommend against using other brands of wood pellets except their own.
+However, many people don’t think there can be an alternative to purchasing pellets from a pellet grill manufacturer.
+Manufacturers sometimes recommend against using other pellets except their own.

-You can use other brand pellets in your grill as long as they are good quality pellets.
-Sure cheap brands of wood pellets can damage your grill but any good pellet brand should work.
-You can check with the pellet grill manufacturer and ask them specifically what type of pellets to avoid.
+You can use other brands in your grill as long as they are good quality.
+Sure cheap brands can damage your grill but any good pellet brand will work.

 Wood pellets are a great way of cooking and getting a great wood-fired flavor.
-Experiment with different combinations of meats, and vegetables with several wood pellets for smoking.
+Experiment with different combinations of meats, and vegetables with several wood flavors.
 In our research, we found that Bear Mountain wood pellets are an amazing product that produce great flavor, and yes, they are affordable.